losevskiyfz/losevskiyfz/README.md

 - 📫 How to reach me - losevskiyfz@gmail.com
 - ⚡ Fun fact: Yesterday I lost my keyboard.
 After all it's possible

-Do you want to contribute with me?
+- 💼 Are you wanna contribute with me?

 <!---
 losevskiyfz/losevskiyfz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.